 Welcome to Priory Bitesize, our new monthly e-bulletin in which a mental health expert will discuss dealing with certain conditions to support your patient discussions.

-This month, Dr Judith Mohring, Consultant Psychiatrist at the Priory Wellbeing Centre Fenchurch Street in London, talks about treatment resistant depression and how it can be addressed.
+This month, Dr Judith Mohring (MBBS, MRCPsych, MA, CCST), Consultant Psychiatrist at Priory Wellbeing Centre Fenchurch Street in London, talks about treatment-resistant depression and how it can be addressed.

 These 50% of patients have a condition which is harder to treat effectively and requires a more strategic, holistic and pharmacologically complex approach.

-In this article I describe a range of next steps that can be taken by GPs which are suitable in a primary care setting.
+In this article, we describe a range of next steps that can be taken by GPs, which are suitable in a primary care setting.

 An adequate trial of treatment with an antidepressant is 6-8 weeks.

-- Start with an SSRI unless there’s a good reason not to.
+- Start with a selective serotonin reuptake inhibitor (SSRI) unless there’s a good reason not to

-- If there is inadequate response after 6-8 weeks switch to an alternative antidepressant.
-Ensure the patient is compliant with medication.
+- If there is an inadequate response after 6-8 weeks switch to an alternative antidepressant.
+Ensure the patient is compliant with medication

-Duration of untreated depression and poor response predicts poorer outcome so don’t delay in making changes to treatment.
-By 12-16 weeks you should know whether the patient has treatment resistant depression.
+Duration of untreated depression and poor response predicts poorer outcome, so don’t delay in making changes to treatment.
+By 12-16 weeks, you should know whether the patient has TRD.